SyedFawadAmir/AIPersonalizedAnchorDesk/README.md

-# Personalized Newspaper
+# AIPersonalizedAnchorDesk

-An AI-powered personalized newspaper application that fetches news from your favorite categories, summarizes them using Large Language Models (LLMs), and interacts with you through an AI News Reporter Assistant.
-The application adapts based on your feedback to provide a better user experience.
+An AI-powered personalized newspaper application that fetches news from your favorite categories, summarizes them using Large Language Models (LLMs), and interacts with you through a prompt-engineered AI News Reporter Assistant.
+The application adapts based on your feedback, refining its summaries and content delivery over time.

 ## Features

-- **Personalized News Retrieval**: Fetch news from your selected categories using advanced retrieval methods.
+- **Personalized News Retrieval**: Fetch news from your selected categories using the NewsAPI.
-- **Summarized Content**: Utilize LLMs to provide concise summaries of news articles.
+- **Summarized Content**: Utilize LLMs (e.g., GPT-3.5-turbo) to create concise, adaptive summaries of news articles.
-- **AI News Reporter Assistant**: Experience interactive news reporting through prompt-engineered AI assistants.
+- **AI News Reporter Assistant**: Experience an interactive, voice-driven interface that leverages prompt engineering to interpret requests, provide structured summaries, and maintain a natural conversational flow.
-- **Adaptive Learning**: The application improves based on your feedback and interactions, adjusting summaries and category priorities accordingly.
+- **Adaptive Learning**: Continuously improve based on user feedback, adjusting both the detail in summaries and the priority of categories.
+- **Prompt Engineering**: Fine-tuned prompts guide the LLM’s responses, ensuring reliable interpretation of user commands and dynamically refined summaries that respond to user preferences.

 ## Setup Instructions